 Jim worked for 7 years in licensing, acquisitions, portfolio management and strategic initiatives at Abbott Labs (now Abbvie).
+He oversaw antibody technology platform development and therapeutic R&D portfolio management, from target identification and validation through pre-clinical drug discovery and development.
 There, he received the Abbott President’s Award for his role in initiating, championing and executing the 2001 acquisition of the blockbuster anti-TNF antibody Humira®, in 2021 the top-selling drug worldwide, with annual sales of $20.7 billion.
 Jim formed and led Abbott’s Antibody Strategy Team and then co-chaired the Portfolio Management Committee, initiating and overseeing a process that led to the launch of ten new inflammation and oncology discovery projects.
-After leaving Abbott, he was CEO and co-founder of two biotech startups.
+After leaving Abbott, he co-founded and served as CEO of two biotech startups.
 BioAssets Development developed antibody anti-inflammatory therapies for treatment of pain in patients with disk herniation and sciatica, and was acquired by Cephalon.
-121 Bio, an immune-oncology company using single domain antibodies for tumor imaging, was acquired by Agenus.
+121 Bio developed single domain antibodies for use in immune-oncology, and was acquired by Agenus.

 Jim obtained his M.D. and Ph.D. degrees at Harvard Medical School, where he researched molecular genetics of antibody formation in the lab of Dr. Frederick Alt.
 He graduated summa cum laude from Yale University.